 Young relationships can be very intense.
 Encourage your child to enjoy time with their partner but not let all other friends and interests fall by the wayside.

-Having confidence and self esteem will make your child more able to value their own self worth and be able to treat others well. *Click here* to look at our pages on helping your child with this.
+Having confidence and self esteem will make your child more able to value their own self worth and be able to treat others well.

 If your child has had healthy relationship role models as they have grown up they are more likely to find it easier to make healthy relationships themselves.
 Talking to them about relationships you have had can be useful – the good and the bad.